 Dental implants are a procedure to replace teeth.
 The replacement teeth are artificial and are surgically attached to screws in the gum that perform the same role as tooth roots.
 You can have a dental implant procedure to replace a single tooth, multiple teeth, or all of your teeth.

 Dental implants are a more major dental procedure than attaching veneers.
-The process to attach dental implants generally takes more dental visits (often several months) and it’s more expensive.
-Dental implants can also potentially last a lifetime, while veneers will eventually need replacing (both composite resin veneers and the longer-lasting porcelain veneers).
+The process of attaching dental implants generally takes more dental visits (often several months), and it’s more expensive.
+Dental implants can also potentially last a lifetime, while veneers will eventually need replacing (composite resin veneers and the longer-lasting porcelain veneers).

 You can potentially have both implants and veneers in your mouth.
-Implants can be better suited to your back teeth, while veneers may be more suitable for your front teeth.
-Your dentist will be able to advise if either or both treatment options are suitable for you.
+Implants can better suit your back teeth, while veneers may be more suitable for your front teeth.
+Your dentist can advise if either or both treatment options suit you.
 It will depend on the overall health of your teeth and gums.

 Veneers are a cosmetic enhancement to your teeth.
-Your dentist will arrange for a custom designed and made shell to be bonded to your tooth (or teeth) using a dental adhesive.
-Before the veneer is bonded, your dentist will need to shave approximately half a millimetre off your tooth (or teeth).
+Your dentist will arrange for a custom-designed and made shell to be bonded to your tooth (or teeth) using a dental adhesive.
+Before the veneer is bonded, your dentist must shave approximately half a millimetre off your tooth (or teeth).